220328-uta-sh-net-ext/training-code/P1-requirements.md

 * good Git practices
 * CI with compile, automated tests, static analysis
 * CD to cloud service (like Azure App Service)
+* [optional] Have a Console App consuming the Api using HttpClient

 ### functionality
 * server-side validation